 What restrictions apply to smoking?

-- (a) – All federal buildings, the wooden bridge spanning the moat, the interior of Fort Jefferson and any area within 50 feet (15 m) of the main dock on land or on water, including vessels docked on or on waters within 50 feet (15 m) are closed to smoking.
+- (a) – Smoking is prohibited in all federal buildings, the interior of Fort Jefferson including the wooden moat bridge, and any area within 50 feet (15 m) of the main dock on land or on water, including vessels docked on or on waters within 50 feet (15 m).
 This restriction also applies to electronic smoking devices.

 Geo-Caching